chris-moreton/concourse-pipeline-controller/README.md

 It will build and test the application, create and maintain the infrastructure, and deploy the application to Cloud Foundry.

-An application pipeline can be extended using Concourse YML configuration to add additional jobs and resources (see [Extending the Pipeline](#ExtendingPipeline)), but, at its simplest, all a developer need do is add their project to the pipeline controller repository.
+An application pipeline can be extended using Concourse YML configuration to add additional jobs and resources (see [Extending the Pipeline](#ExtendingPipeline)), but, at its simplest, all a developer need do is add the name of their project to [repositories.yml](https://github.com/chris-moreton/concourse-pipeline-controller/blob/master/repositories.yml).

 ### Setting Up A Pipeline Controller